QubesOS/qubes-doc/user/security-in-qubes/ctap-proxy.rst

 As usual with software updates, shut down the templates after installation, then restart ``sys-usb`` and all qubes that use the proxy.
-After that, you may use your CTAP authenticator (but see `Browser support <#template-and-browser-support>`__ below).
+After that, you may use your CTAP authenticator (but see :ref:`Browser support <user/security-in-qubes/ctap-proxy:template and browser support>` below).

+.. _per-qube-key-access:

 Advanced usage: per-qube key access
 -----------------------------------